-Transactions denominated in foreign currencies are translated into functional currency at the rate prevailing at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currency at the balance sheet date have been translated to functional currency at the foreign exchange rate ruling at that date.
-Foreign exchange differences arising from translation are included in the consolidated statement of comprehensive income.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to functional currency at the dates the values were determined.
+Transactions denominated in foreign currencies are translated into HRK at the rate prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currency at the balance sheet date have been translated to HRK at the foreign exchange rate ruling at that date.
+Foreign exchange differences arising from translation are included in the statement of comprehensive income.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to HRK at foreign exchange rates ruling at the dates the values were determined.
 Non-monetary assets and items that are measured in terms of "historical cost of a foreign currency" are not retranslated.